 -We’re not a particularly religious family, but one of my husband’s favorite sayings makes a reference to God.
 He says, “God has a sense of humor.”
 What he means is the “almighty” seems to hand out only a portion of the attributes we need to be great and sometimes just when we get close to achieving a goal we aspire to most, it’s taken away.
 I guess he means God likes to see us struggle.
-That seemed to be the case with our dog Sophie, who loved to be the fastest runner at the dog park until it was taken away by paralysis.
+That seemed to be the case with our dog Sophie, who loved being the fastest runner at the dog park until it was taken away by paralysis.
 This is the beginning of our journey.

 The idea to add a third dog to our family grew out of a bet during a baseball game at Wrigley Field.
 In an attempt to keep our son, Matthew and me interested in the game, my husband Ken made the wager to adopt a new dog if the Chicago Cubs hit 12 homeruns.
 Actually none of us remember if he said 10 or 12 homeruns, but it was a big, unrealistic number and he thought he was safe about winning his side of the bet.
 What he didn’t take into account was the fact it was 1998; the year when two baseball players on the Cubs, Mark McGwire and Sammy Sosa, would break world records for the most homeruns hit in a season.
 To my delight, I returned to our hometown of Las Vegas ready to go directly from the airport to the city shelter.

 My husband had one request regarding a new dog.
 Since we already had a 106lb.
 German shepherd named Bear and large Shepherd mix named Missy, he asked if I could find a smaller dog to bring home.

 The next day after school Matthew and I headed out to one of the city animal shelters.
 Unfortunately as soon as we walked through the doors they announced they were closing early and we had to leave.
 Matthew was devastated so I decided to visit another shelter the next day while he was in school.